vinta/awesome-python/README.md

 * [PyOpenGL](http://pyopengl.sourceforge.net/) - Python ctypes bindings for OpenGL and it's related APIs.
 * [PySDL2](https://pysdl2.readthedocs.io) - A ctypes based wrapper for the SDL2 library.
 * [RenPy](https://www.renpy.org/) - A Visual Novel engine.
+* [Ursina](https://ursinaengine.org) - Ursina makes it easier to develop games, visualizations and other kinds of software.

 ## Geolocation